 Christopher Street in New York’s West Village was crowded on the second night of the Stonewall uprising, which took place over the weekend of June 27, 1969.
 People had been drifting in all day to see for themselves the aftermath of the previous night’s fierce resistance to police.
 They came angry, exhilarated, curious, and wary; they came ready to be a part of something.
 The night before, during a routine police raid on the Stonewall Inn, something far from routine had happened: the bar’s patrons—and mainly its trans women and drag queens of color—fought the police, refusing to be cleared out or taken to the station.
 It was electric, in part because it seemed spontaneous and so unlike previous, tamer acts of gay resistance in the city, which had been organized by homophile organizations such as the Mattachine Society.
 Passersby were drawn to and then into the action that night as affinities were forged in the street.

-Gay liberationists didn’t want what straight, middle-class white America had, they wanted a new world, one in which conventional structures of domination were abolished.
+Gay liberationists didn’t want what straight, middle-class white America had.
+They wanted a new world in which conventional structures of domination were abolished.

 The next night, a diverse group of sexual outsiders—what we would now gloss as LGBTQ—gathered in front of the bar, ready to stand their ground.
 But the police also returned in greater numbers, eventually joined by units from the NYPD’s notorious Tactical Patrol Force in riot gear.
 Many officers came eager to swing billy clubs and reassert the force’s dominance.
 They confronted an emboldened crowd of up to 2,000 people that included a drag chorus line, kiss-ins, and chants of “Gay Power!”
 The crowd erupted when officers attempted to clear the area.